linzhangUCA/3421tpl-multi-sensor_navigation/README.md

     - (5%) **Stop at the "Stage 2 Start Area" in the end**.
     - Refer to [Assignment 5](https://classroom.github.com/a/vAs41PAP).

-- (20%) Stage 1 - Lidar Navigation:
+- (20%) Stage 2 - Lidar Navigation:
-    - Use boxes and wall to do wall following.
+    - Use walls to do wall following.
     - (5%) **Stop at the "Stage 3 Start Area" in the end**.
     -  **Hint: you can hard code time to stop this stage**
     - Refer to [Assignment 6](https://classroom.github.com/a/0LxkqZrp).